bgates747/agon-vdp-otf/video/src/docs/otf_text_area.md

 of the cursor for some other new primitive, or the cursor will not function properly, and your new primitive may get moved as text area characters are displayed.

+The given foreground and background colors are set as the initial current colors for the text area, so that when characters are printed, they use those colors.
+The colors may be changed with the COLOUR statement in BASIC, or with the proper VDU command.

+The given foreground color is also used as the color of the blinking cursor, which is a horizontal bar by default.
+In the future, it may be possible to change the appearance of the cursor.

 ## Select Active Text Area
 <b>VDU 23, 30, 151, id;</b> : Select Active Text Area